 Pack an emergency kit

-Assemble a bag full of essentials you may need in case of emergency, such as jumper cables, tire chains, working flashlight, blanket, first aid kit, ice scraper, and stable snacks.
+Assemble a bag full of essentials you may need in case of emergencies, such as jumper cables, tire chains, working flashlight, blanket, first aid kit, ice scraper, and stable snacks.

 Check your windshield wipers and fluid

 Make sure that the blades on your windshield wipers are in good shape.
 You certainly don’t want to be caught in a winter storm only to find out that your windshield wipers aren’t working.
 Since they are so inexpensive, many people simply replace them at the beginning of every winter season.
 Also, be sure to check your windshield wiper fluid to ensure you have enough.
 Dirty snow, rain, sand and road salt can dirty your windshield and you may find yourself desperate for windshield wiper fluid.

 Speeding through harsh weather conditions causes a majority of car accidents, resulting in injuries and fatalities.

 When traveling during the winter, make travel plans that include an alternative route.
 Check to see what the weather will be like and take the appropriate items, such as an umbrella, ice scraper or shovel, to get you through your trip.
 Make sure that you leave early enough to give you plenty of time to reach your destination.